piraces/gatsby-blog/content/posts/2020-07-04-notifications-new-releases-tech-stack.md

 Nowadays there are **lots** of technologies and dependencies involved in our day-to-day projects, therefore making it more difficult to know them all and to track their changes.

 New releases of tools, software, and software development related technologies happen almost every day.
-This can be sometimes kind of frustrating.
+This can sometimes be kind of frustrating.
 You can be working in a brand new project using the latest available versions, and in the process of developing the project, versions bump and new features and fixes are available.
 This don't have to be bad indeed...
-These new versions can improve our product/project and solve some problems for us, and we know we have to update them someday and I personally think it's better to bump version by version than bumping from one version to another with several versions in the middle (which may result in a complicated process).
+These new versions can improve our product/project and solve some problems for us, and we know we have to update them someday.
+I personally think it's better to bump version by version than bumping from one version to another with several versions in the middle (which may result in a complicated process).

 Then...
 How to get up-to-date with all of these?
-Can we manage to get notified every time one technology we use is updated?
+Can we manage to get notified every time a technology we use is updated?
 Sure we can do it!

 # Approaches

 There are different approaches to accomplish this.
-We are going to review some of the ones I see people using or I use by myself.
+We are going to review some of the most most used ones and the ones that I prefer.

 ## Using GitHub notifications